 As a result of these regulatory changes, in a few short years, the Western US wholesale trading market has evolved from one where utility dispatchers exchanged energy back and forth to assure system reliability to one where futures traders speculate and hedge electricity prices in an effort to manage risk.
 A plethora of new energy commodity products and services such as swaps and options have been introduced.
 Instead of utilities building new power plants, deregulated Generation Companies (Gencos) are purchasing existing plants and building new ones.
 Energy consumers now have new choices in their Energy Service Providers and new products such as Green Energy are being developed.
 Merger mania is rampant as new and old market participants jockey for position.

 Today markets are far more competitive than only a few years ago.
-Since 1989, the growth of the wholesale marketing business since then has been staggering: In 1994, nine firms resold 7.2 million megawatt-hours of electricity; in the first quarter of 1999, 25 firms, sold 335.8 million MWh.
+Since 1989, the growth of the wholesale marketing business has been staggering: In 1994, nine firms resold 7.2 million megawatt-hours of electricity; in the first quarter of 1999, 25 firms, sold 335.8 million MWh.

 Current Market